Pushback from lawmakers, advocates on recreational marijuana legalization

 HARRISBURG, Pa.
-(WHTM) – On the same day Governor Tom Wolf changed his tune and came out in support of legalizing recreational marijuana, we’re hearing from those on the other side of the issue.
+(WHTM) – On the same day Gov. Tom Wolf came out in support of legalizing recreational marijuana, we’re hearing from those on the other side of the issue.

-They don’t buy into the promises of high tax revenues or decreased criminal activity, for them, it’s about safety.

-“This is just horrible public policy and I’m embarrassed the Governor of the Commonwealth of Pennsylvania would put it forth,” said State Representative, Rob Kauffman, a republican from Franklin County.
+“This is just horrible public policy and I’m embarrassed the governor of the Commonwealth of Pennsylvania would put it forth,” state Rep. Rob Kauffman (R-Franklin) said..

-“Teenagers, when they see something legalized, it normalizes it for them,” Kauffman said.
+“Teenagers, when they see something legalized, it normalizes it for them,” he said.

-Wednesday, he criticized Lt.
-Governor Fetterman’s marijuana listening tour which visited all 67 counties, calling it a PR campaign.
+Kauffman criticized Lt.
+Gov. John Fetterman’s marijuana listening tour which visited all 67 counties, calling it a public relations campaign.

 “We need to study this issue much more intensely than just do a public opinion poll or a promotional tour,” Kauffman said.
 “We need to be studying what other states who have already done this, what they’re experiencing, the ramifications, the consequences.”

-Those negative impacts are detailed in a new study out of Colorado, prepared by the Rocky Mountain High Intensity Drug Trafficking Area, Strategic Intelligence Unit.
+Those negative impacts are detailed in a new study in Colorado, prepared by the Rocky Mountain High Intensity Drug Trafficking Area, Strategic Intelligence Unit.

 It’s a study that Stephen Erni, executive director of the Pennsylvania DUI Association, has reviewed and cites as evidence that legalization will not help Pennsylvania.